 Cosmetic changes may also serve as a preemptive attack on movement towards real change.
 Cynics may, in particular, be inspired by the anxiety to win new friends while appeasing or neutralizing old enemies.
 The Not-Too-Young-to-Run bill that was rushed through Nigeria’s National Assembly was basically a crowd pleaser, not a prime mover or a catalyst.
 It was meant to appeal to youths that labored under the impression that a law was all that stood between them and their ambition to compete on a level playing field for elective positions.
 The law did not address the real obstacles to competition—notably, the dictatorship of the elite and of the political godfathers, income disparities, thuggery and violence.

 Dissatisfaction with the aftermath of post-election personnel reshuffle or with the outcome of tinkering soon builds up into a demand for profound, instantly recognizable change.
 In a society characterized by diversity, change is rarely deemed meaningful unless it results in substantial re-ordering of relations between and among the associating units, mostly ethnic nationalities.
 Where certain communities feel “marginalized” and/or “internally colonized”, they are likely to vent their grievances on the manifest, easily identifiable, “cause” of their headaches, typically, a central authority that controls the resources and performs the tasks which sub-national authorities believe, right or wrong, should fall under their dominion.
 Restructuring is, for the most part, the rallying cry of a counter-elite agitating for constitutional amendments aimed at redressing perceived historical imbalances and furthering the cause of “power shift”.

-In specific terms, restructuring seeks no less than a constitution that is selectively amended to accommodate a counter-elite’s power sharing demands, notably, demands for “power rotation”, for devolution of power to sub-national authorities (within the context of ‘self-determination’ and ‘true federalism’), for the review of revenue-sharing formula and for the transfer of ‘resource control’ autonomy to the resource-producing communities.
+In specific terms, advocates of restructuring seek no less than a constitution that is selectively amended to accommodate a counter-elite’s power sharing demands, notably, demands for “power rotation”, for devolution of power to sub-national authorities (within the context of ‘self-determination’ and ‘true federalism’), for the review of revenue-sharing formula and for the transfer of ‘resource control’ autonomy to the resource-producing communities.
+The debate so far has accordingly been about power sharing rather than about the purpose or legitimacy of power.
+Yet, power is neither meaningful nor legitimate unless its exercise threatens no right and spares no wrong.